gost/gost.github.io/_posts/blog/2017-09-28-docker-improvements.markdown

 ### Small, Smaller, Smallest

 We try to keep the Docker images as small as possible.
 Small images means really fast deployment and operation.
-In the last year, the GOST server image is reduced in size from 400MB to 10MB :-) We were able to create really small using two techniques:
+In the last year, the GOST server image is reduced in size from 400MB to 10MB :-) We were able to create really small images using two techniques:

 1] Alpine